Asynchronous dynamics of isomorphic Boolean networks: Asynchronous reconstruction

 By the two previous lemmas, it remains to treat the case where $f$ does not contain $2P_1$ and has a unique periodic configuration.
-We prove below that these properties forces $|\Delta^+(f)|=1$.
-However, if $f$ is not constant there exists $h\sim f$ with $|\Delta^-(h)|\neq |\Delta^-(f)|$.
+One can prove that these properties force $|\Delta^+(f)|=1$.
+However, if $f$ is not constant, there exists $h\sim f$ such that $\A(h)$ and $\A(f)$ do not have the same number of connected components, which implies $\A(h)\not\sim \A(f)$.
 This finishes the proof of Theorem~\ref{thm:S_to_A}.